igaszczesniak/dashboard-julia/README.md

 #### Configure the Token in Your Project

-1. Navigate to the `source` folder in your project directory.
+1. Navigate to the project folder.
-2. Create a file named `config.jl` in the `source` folder.
+2. Create a file named `config.jl` in the project folder.
 3. Open `config.jl` and define your Mapbox Access Token by adding the following line:

     ```julia